ealtintas/aptly-convert.py/README.md

 ## Info

-This script moves the deb files into aptly pool directory structure.
+This script create hard links for the DEB files into the aptly pool directory structure.
 You can use the script for any directory structure conatining debs such as the mirrored with apt-mirror.
 The new directory structure of the file be comaptible with aptly.
 So when you update your mirror the deb files will not be downloaded again.
 Hardlinks are used to save time and disk space.
 It is recommended to use a temproary aptly pool folder and then merge the contents using rsync etc. manually.
+After checking everthing is ok, you can safely delete ("rm", "rm -rf") the old DEB files since they are already hard linked to new directory structure.

 ## Usage